Acute anteroseptal myocardial infarction

 Pericardial effusion.

-T2 weighted images show extensive septal and anterior edema.
+T2 weighted images show extensive septal and anterior myocardial edema.

 Gradient echo image depicts a dark anteroseptal and anterior wall rim consistent with myocardial hemorrhage.

-DWI, optional/experimental use in myocardial infraction, shows both findings.
+DWI, optional/experimental use in myocardial infarction, shows both findings.

 First pass or perfusion images: subendocardial perfusion defect (absence of signal, dark or black) in LAD territory.

-Late gadolinium enhancement: depicts transmural infarction (transmural hyperintensity, bright or white), also shows "no reflow" phenomenon (endocardial rim of absence of signal even in LGE images).
+Late gadolinium enhancement: depicts transmural infarction (transmural hyperintensity, bright or white), also shows "no-reflow" phenomenon (an endocardial rim of absent signal even in LGE images).

-Revascularization has a poor outcome in transmural infraction (considered non viable tissue) and the presence of "no reflow" phenomenon has poor prognosis.
+Revascularization has a poor outcome in transmural infarction (considered non-viable tissue) and the presence of the "no-reflow" phenomenon has a poor prognosis.

 There is severe stenosis of the proximal left anterior descending coronary artery (LAD) and total occlusion at the mid LAD.